 - The root cause of the obesity epidemic is the mass consumption of Wall Street’s imitation-foods, which are substitutes for humanity’s evolutionarily-appropriate cuisine.

-The most obvious of Big Business’ profiteering are the so-called “emergency contraceptive” pills, where Wall Street sells 1.5-cents of active ingredients for $50.
+The most blatant of Big Drug’s ‘hormonal’ rip-offs are the so-called “emergency contraceptive” pills, where profiteers sell women 1.5-cents of active ingredients for $50.

 Many people will argue in support of the status quo because they believe that we are not actually being ‘Swindled and Pimped’.
 Society usually has good reasons for doing things the way it does.
 But after considering the evidence, I hope you will agree that it is time to finally shine lights on the thieves in our midst.